Mohanad-eng/Ros2_lifecycle_node/README.md

     main()
 ```
 ---
-Step 4: Edit setup.py to make the node executable
+**Step 4**: Edit setup.py to make the node executable

-Open setup.py and make sure you have this entry point:
+>Open setup.py and make sure you have this entry point:
 ```
 entry_points={
     'console_scripts': [